freedomofpress/securedrop/docs/passphrases.rst

 keys, two-factor secrets, and other credentials that are required for each role in a SecureDrop installation.

-.. note:: We encourage each end user to use KeePassX, an easy-to-use
+.. note:: We encourage each end user to use KeePassXC, an easy-to-use
           password manager included in Tails, to generate and retain strong and unique passphrases.
 The SecureDrop code repository includes a template that you can use to initialize this database for an *Admin Workstation* or a *Journalist Workstation*.
-For more information, see the :ref:`KeePassX setup instructions <keepassx_setup>`.
+For more information, see the :ref:`KeePassXC setup instructions <keepassxc_setup>`.

 .. tip:: For best practices on managing passphrases, see :doc:`passphrase_best_practices`.